14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 Recommendation

 For the 14 Mukhi specifically, the Nepali origin is strongly recommended if budget permits.
-This is not a bead you buy in multiples -- you buy one, and you wear it for life.
-The additional investment in Nepali origin provides maximum potency for a bead whose primary value lies in the intensity of its single-bead effect.
-If Nepali is beyond budget, an Indonesian 14 Mukhi is a genuine and effective alternative -- do not let origin snobbery prevent you from accessing this bead's benefits.
+This is not a bead you buy in multiples.
+You buy one, and you wear it for life.
+The added investment in Nepali origin provides maximum potency for a bead whose primary value lies in the strength of its single-bead effect.
+If Nepali is beyond budget, an Indonesian 14 Mukhi is a genuine and effective alternative.
+Do not let origin snobbery keep you from this bead's benefits.

 The 14 Mukhi carries one of the highest fraud risks of any Rudraksha.
 Its rarity and high price make it a prime target for counterfeiting, and the difficulty of visually counting fourteen lines on a small, textured surface makes authentication genuinely challenging even for experienced buyers.